envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: How can you prevent commits containing cloud provider credentials from being pushed to GitHub?

-a) Enable a secret scanning push protection rule for your repository or organization.
+a) Create a GitHub Action that will scan your commits for secrets before they are pushed to GitHub.

-b) Include a `.gitignore` file in your repository that will ignore files containing secrets.
+b) Enable a branch protection rule for your repository.

-c) Create a GitHub Action that will scan your commits for secrets before they are pushed to GitHub.
+c) Enable a secret scanning push protection rule for your repository or organization.

-d) Enable a branch protection rule for your repository.
+d) Include a `.gitignore` file in your repository that will ignore files containing secrets.

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** C</span>

 Enable a secret scanning push protection rule for your repository or organization.